Fats That Are Good For You? Yes!

 Taking the right fish oil pills can give your body all kinds of health benefits.
 But taking the wrong kind, that may be rancid, could actually worsen your health by adding and causing oxidants and other problems.

 Don’t take chances with your health.
-Get the very best quality, pharmaceutical grade pristine pure fish oil from healthy hoki fish caught in cold, clean waters and processed at the source, under highly regulated, pharmaceutical grade conditions.
+Get the very best quality, pharmaceutical grade pristine healthy fish oil from healthy hoki fish caught in cold, clean waters and processed at the source, under highly regulated, pharmaceutical grade conditions.
 This fish oil is so good it sets the world standard for quality.

 Selected Medical References